Kazagumo/OPi-Zero2-OPPatcher/README.md

 # OPi-Zero2-OPPatcher

-NOTE:Due to the upstream introduced support of zero2,this repo won't update. if you still need WLAN driver(idk what license the driver using),consider .
+NOTE:Due to the upstream introduced support of zero2,this repo won't update.
+~~if you still need WLAN driver(idk what license the driver using),consider .~~ Now I don't have a functional opizero2,further development&debug isn't possible for me.
+I would not update this repo or something related unless I bought a new one.

 # <font color='red'>**IF YOU NEED COMPILE OTHER TARGET,DO NOT APPLY IT!!!**</font>